-Here, $k$ computes the logarithm base 2 of the sum of the powers of two, rounded up to the nearest integer.
-This ensures that $\tilde{Z}$ is the nearest power of two that approximates the denominator of the softmax function.
-To enable bit shifting, we also round up $z_i$.
-Our proposed pure power-of-two based softmax(PTsoftmax) can be represented as
+Here, $k$ is the integer logarithm base 2 of the sum, rounded up, ensuring $\tilde{Z}$ is the nearest power of two approximating the softmax denominator.
+To facilitate bit-shifting, we also round up $z_i$.
+Our proposed purely power-of-two softmax (PTsoftmax) can then be defined as:

-Given \(z_i\) and \(k\), the operation \(2^{z_i - k}\) can be efficiently computed using a left shift operation, denoted as \(1 \ll (z_i - k)\), where \(1\) is shifted to the left by \(z_i - k\) positions.
-The computation algorithm for PTsoftmax is provided in Algorithm~\ref{alg4}.
+Given \(z_i\) and \(k\), the operation \(2^{z_i - k}\) can be efficiently computed via a left shift operation.
+The complete PTsoftmax computation is detailed in~\cref{alg4}.

-We analyze the approximate error rate of PTsoftmax compared to the original softmax.
-Following \cite{zhang2022base}, the generalized base-$\beta$ softmax function, $F_\beta(x_i)$, is defined as
+To analyze the approximation error of PTsoftmax relative to the original softmax, we followed \cite{zhang2022base}, and used the generalized base-$\beta$ softmax function, $F_\beta(x_i)$, defined as:

-Here, the traditional softmax corresponds to $F_e(x_i)$, and the base-2 softmax is denoted as $F_2(x_i)$.
-According to \cite{zhang2022base}, both $F_e(x_i)$ and $F_2(x_i)$ display similar trends and can be utilized interchangeably. $F_2(x_i)$ particularly showcases characteristics suitable for representing a probability distribution within the range $(0,1]$, where the sum of all probabilities equals 1.
-We then explore the approximation between $F_2(x_i)$ and PTsoftmax.
+Here, the traditional softmax corresponds to $F_e(x_i)$, and the base-2 softmax is $F_2(x_i)$.
+According to \cite{zhang2022base}, both $F_e(x_i)$ and $F_2(x_i)$ exhibit similar behavior and can be used interchangeably.
+In particular, $F_2(x_i)$ is well-suited to representing a probability distribution in $(0,1]$such that the probabilities sum to 1.
+We then examine the approximation between $F_2(x_i)$ and PTsoftmax.

 \begin{lemma} For all $i \in {0,1,..., n}$, we have $ \frac{1}{2\sqrt{2}} F_2(x_i) \leq \text{PTsoftmax}(x_i) \leq 2\sqrt{2}F_2(x_i)$. \end{lemma}